neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Validation.rst

 Automatic Validation Throughout The Framework
 =============================================

-Inside FLOW3, validation is triggered automatically at two places: When an object is *persisted*, its *base validators* are checked as explained in the last section.
+Inside TYPO3 Flow, validation is triggered automatically at two places: When an object is *persisted*, its *base validators* are checked as explained in the last section.
 Furthermore, validation happens in the MVC layer when a Domain Model is used as a controller argument, directly after Property Mapping.